 Yes, I can confirm that it is huge and heavy!
 I advise you to plan most of your hike before lunch, otherwise you may find the after-meal walk really difficult…

-I reassure you, the farm inns do not only offer this meal: you will also find other dishes, often based on pork and cheese anyway… Not forgetting, in general, blueberry pie, perfect for a nice snack break 😉
+Rest assured, farmhouse inns don’ t only offer this meal: you’ll also find other dishes, often based on pork and cheese after all… Not forgetting, in general, blueberry pie, perfect for a nice snack break 😉

 Where to eat a good meal?